 - a.
-Eligible Sponsor pursuant to Guidelines Section 7303; - b.
-Eligible project pursuant to Guidelines Section 7302; - c.
+Eligible Project pursuant to Guidelines Section 7302; - b.
+Eligible Sponsor pursuant to Guidelines Section 7303; - c.
 Site control in the name of the Sponsor, or an entity controlled by the Sponsor, by any means set forth in UMR Section 8303.
-UMR Section 8303 notwithstanding, all forms of site control must be of sufficient duration to extend through the anticipated award date set forth in this NOFA (or at least December 31, 2020).
+UMR Section 8303 notwithstanding, all forms of site control must be of sufficient duration to extend through the anticipated award date set forth in this NOFA (or at least December 31, 2021).
 Where site control is in the name of another entity, documentation, which clearly demonstrates the Sponsor's control (i.e., the entity's organizational documents), is required; - d.
 The application is complete pursuant to Guidelines Section 7318, including submission of all required documents and reports as set forth in the application and application checklist; and - e.
 Applications for projects targeting Special Needs Populations, or including Supportive Housing units, must include an initial supportive services plan.
+This is not applicable for Agricultural workers.